linear-b/gitstream/docs/automation-actions.md

 This action, once triggered, blocks PR merge till the desired reviewers approved the PR.
 The actions fail the check to prevent the PR for merge.

-!!! note

-    You should enable branch protection, so GitHub will prevent merging unless the gitStream action check pass successfully.

 <div class="filter-details" markdown=1>

 | Args       | Usage | Type      | Description                                     |